What Is a Consumer Bridging Loan and How Can It Help You Sell a Renovated Property for More?

 A consumer bridging loan is a short-term loan that helps you finance a property-related transaction when your cash is tied up in your current home.
 It typically covers the time between selling one property and buying or improving another.

-This type of loan is usually secured against your existing property and is structured for repayment within six to twelve months.
+This type of loan is usually secured against your existing property as a first mortgage or second mortgage and is structured for repayment within six to twelve months.
 Most borrowers repay the loan once the property is sold or refinanced.

 Unlike traditional bank loans, bridging loans offer flexible terms, fast approval and often interest-only repayments.
 They are particularly useful when: